rivoni-khoza/hello-world/README.md

 # hello-world
 My first repository
-Hi there,i like learning new things and im excited to begin the coding journey.
+Hi there,i am a coding student i like learning new things and im excited to begin the coding journey.